opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 Introduction
 ============

-In this tutorial we will use Python libraries to find and load Land Use and Land Cover data from the freely available `Impact Observatory Annual Land Use Land Cover <iolulc_>`_ product.
+In this tutorial we will use Python libraries to find and load Land Use and Land Cover data from the freely available `Impact Observatory Annual Land Use Land Cover <https://planetarycomputer.microsoft.com/dataset/io-lulc-annual-v02>`_ product.
 After loading the data, we will export each year of data as a  Cloud Optimised GeoTIFF.
 This will allow you to further view or work with the data in GIS software and other tools.